Investigating the Electroweak Phase Transition with a Real Scalar Singlet at a Muon Collider: Electroweak Phase Transition with a Scalar Singlet

-A substantial number of parameter space points do fulfill the SFOEWPT (sphaleron) condition out of the $\mathcal{O}(10^6)$ points generated according to Table~\ref{parameterspace}, as obtained by \texttt{PhaseTracer}.
+A substantial number of parameter space points fulfill the SFOEWPT sphaleron condition out of the $\mathcal{O}(10^6)$ points generated according to Table~\ref{parameterspace}.
 The SFOEWPT condition is plotted against the scalar mass in Fig.~\ref{foewpt_ms} for {\it conservative} and {\it liberal} categories.
 The observation that {\it conservative} category values shift more towards lower values of scalar mass, unlike {\it liberal} values, is a good indicator that this category can be verified by current collider searches.
 For instance, the LHC searches for an SM-like Higgs boson~\cite{cms2013search}, which may lead to the exclusion of the conservative category.

-Portal coupling $\lambda_{hs}$ improves the SFOEWPT condition primarily through the correction it contributes to the quadratic $C$-term, which subsequently reduces the critical temperature.
-This phenomena is illustrated in Fig.~\ref{Tc_mass_C} (left panel) which demonstartes the increase in the $C-$term with $\lambda_{hs}$, contrary to the SM expectation.
-The right panel of Fig.~\ref{Tc_mass_C} depicts the tendency towards a lower critical temperature compared to the SM expectation, for both Conservative and Liberal categories.
+The portal coupling $\lambda_{hs}$ improves the SFOEWPT condition primarily through the correction it contributes to in the quadratic $C$ term, which subsequently reduces the critical temperature.
+This phenomenon is illustrated in Fig.~\ref{Tc_mass_C} (left panel) which demonstrates the increase in the $C-$term with $\lambda_{hs}$, contrary to the SM expectation.
+The right panel of Fig.~\ref{Tc_mass_C} shows the tendency toward a lower critical temperature compared to the SM expectation, for both the Conservative and Liberal categories.
 Furthermore, the valid parameter points exhibit a propensity to concentrate towards lower values of the quartic couplings ($\lambda_s,\,\lambda_{hs}$), as shown in Fig.~\ref{portal_couplings}, which indicates favorable behavior regarding the validity of perturbative expansion.